 - Many black women will use "relaxers" to straighten their hair out, the style of which was known as a "conk".
-The relaxer not only alters the texture of the hair so that it's not straight, but it also burns the scalp, especially if it's an at-home kit rather than a salon treatment.
+The relaxer not only alters the texture of the hair so that it's straight, but it also burns the scalp, especially if it's an at-home kit rather than a salon treatment.
 Talk about adding injury to insult.

 - This gets mentioned in Rivers of London, where the mixed-race main character says that for years he thought black women's hair naturally smelled burned.

-- Of course, white women have had their own miseries of noxious, stinging perm solutions, scorching hot curling irons, and cumbersome arrangements of rollers and pins that have to be worn for hours in order to be effective- all in order to curl their hair.
+- Of course, straight-haired women have had their own miseries of noxious, stinging perm solutions, scorching hot curling irons, and cumbersome arrangements of rollers and pins that have to be worn for hours in order to be effective- all in order to curl their hair.
 Seems nobody's happy with what they have.

-- Corsets used to be used in Europe in a similar way to the foot binding in China.
+- Corsets used to be used in Europe in a similar way to the foot binding in China (detailed above).
 Preteen girls would wear them at a given tightness at all hours of the day, even when sleeping, in order to compress their waists into a desired shape and measurement.
 Bear in mind, however, that the modern impression of corsets is based more on BDSM fashion than truth; corsets were tight, but not "break your ribs" tight.